olavea/Rubys-TimeShip/README.md

 Our forum and HQ is the [discussion tabs](https://github.com/queen-raae/bootcamp-first-function/discussions).
 Make sure to check out [the shedule](https://github.com/queen-raae/bootcamp-first-function/discussions/3) and [introduce yourself](https://github.com/queen-raae/bootcamp-first-function/discussions/categories/introductions).

+## OlaCast:
+### –Skill Builder Sunday for dev-dads and dev-daughters

+Can tags be the backbone of navigation in  webapp?

-## 🚀 The Gatsby Timeship
+🚀 Lillian's Gatsby Timeship webapp

-The code in the main branch are your starter files.

-It's a simple form connected to a bare bones time-travel function.

 ## ✨ Quick start